EliasWatson/blog/src/content/post/jj_rebase_rename.md

 ### Step 6 - Copy the new branch back to the original branch

-For each rev on the original branch, starting at the root and going to the head, execute `jj restore --from <new_rev_id>`.
+For each change on the original branch, starting at the root and going to the head, execute `jj restore --from <new_change_id>`.
-This copies the contents of the news rev into the original revs.
+This copies the contents of the news change into the original changes.

 So for the earlier example: